-The embedded tool will be updated by Treasury Head.
+The tool is updated under the supervision of Chief Account Controller.
 Chief Risk Officer/Advisor will report SFPL's interest rate risk exposure to the Board on Half Yearly basis.
 The reporting will also focus on SFPL's current exposure (against defined thresholds) to following risk indicators:

-• Net interest income: Projected net interest income over the next 12 months may not be reduced by over 10% given a change in interest rates of up to (+/-) 1%
+• Net interest margin: Projected net interest margin over the next 12 months may not be reduced by over 10% given a change in interest rates of up to (+/-) 1%